 Let's give 'em pumpkin to talk about and Let's Get Baking!

-See the full recipe below for ingredient quantities.
+See the full recipe card below for ingredient quantities.

 - Almond flour – Almond “meal” will work but almond flour works better.
 My preferred brand is Bob's Red Mill